pycontribs/pyrax/docs/cloud_databases.md

 ## Terminology
 One potential source of confusion is the use of 'database' in multiple contexts.
 To clarify, the overall service is named 'Cloud Databases'.
 Each deployment is referred to as an 'Instance'.
 Each Instance can contain many 'databases', which is a grouping of related tables in indexes for storing relational information.

 To keep these concepts clear, the term 'database' by itself always refers to the relational entity in an instance.
-When referring to the overall service, the term 'Cloud Databases' will be used.
+When referring to the overall service, the term 'Cloud Databases' is used.

 ## Using Cloud Databases in pyrax